Here's a tasty and quick tuna casserole for an everyday family meal, and it's easy on the budget, too.

 - Combine the noodles, peas, soup, milk, cheese, and tuna.
 Add salt and freshly ground black pepper, to taste.
 Spoon into the prepared baking dish.

-- Toss bread crumbs with butter and sprinkle over the top.
+- Toss breadcrumbs with butter and sprinkle over the top or the casserole.

 - Bake for 15 to 20 minutes, until hot and bubbly and crumbs are browned.

 Tips and Variations

 - Top the casserole with French fried onions, crumbled cheese crackers, or crumbled potato chips and omit the soft bread crumbs and melted butter.